carbocation/genomisc/README.md

-# plink
+# genomisc
-A library to parse a subset of PLINK data types in golang
+Miscellaneous genomics tools and data structures in golang